msfasha/Algorithms/README.md

 ![results](./hyper_hexa_cell/algorithm_c/results/architecture.png)

-## Implementing Parallel Quick Sort on OTIS Hyper Hexa-Cell (OHHC) Interconnection Network
+## Implementing Parallel Quick Sort on Optical Transpose Interconnection System (OTIS) Hyper Hexa-Cell (OHHC) Interconnection Network
 Presents a parallel Quick Sort algorithm implemented over the OTIS Hyper Hexa-Cell interconnection network (OHHC) to explore and detect its characteristics.
 OHHC interconnection architecture offers efficient processor connectivity by utilizing both electronic and optical based connections.
 The work presented includes analytical evaluation of the algorithm as well as simulated evaluation based on multi-threading environment.
 Different experiments were performed using different (OHHC) dimensions, different integer array types (random, sorted…etc.) and different array sizes.
 The evaluation and simulation demonstrated encouraging results unveil the (OHHC) connectivity networks as one of the promising architectures.
 Result showed improvement in relative speedup up to 20% for OHHC full group and OHHC half group.
 Efficiency improvement reached up to 40% for the OHHC full group and 30% for the OHHC half group.

 ![results](./otis/results/results.png)